gardener-attic/component-spec/doc/proposal/01-introduction.md

 The major problem at hand here is the absence of one aligned software component model, consistently used across the enterprise, to manage compliant software components and their technical artifacts.
 Such a model would help not only with streamlined deployments to public and private cloud environments, but also in various other areas of lifecycle management like compliance processes and reporting.
-This software component model must describe all technical artifacts of a software product, and establish an ID, which could then be used across all lifecycle management tasks.
+This software component model must describe all technical artifacts of a software product, and establish an ID for each component, which should then be used across all lifecycle management tasks.

 First and foremost, the model has to be technology-agnostic at its heart, so that not only modern containerized cloud, but also legacy software is supported, out-of-the-box.
 It simply has to be acknowledged that companies are not able to